MaestroFusion360/easy_gcode_plot/README.md

 ## Overview

-Easy G-Code Plotter is a comprehensive desktop application for viewing, editing, and analyzing G-code files.
+Easy G-Code Plot is a comprehensive desktop application for viewing, editing, and analyzing G-code files.
 It provides a rich set of features including 3D visualization, code editing with syntax highlighting, export functionality with multiple output formats, and various code manipulation tools.

 ## Features